DanilaTravkov/DanilaTravkov/README.md

   </p>

   <h2>👤 About Me</h2>
   <p>Hi!
 I'm Danila, a full-stack developer specializing in Node.js, Spring Boot, React, TypeScript with extensive knowledge of core backend and frontend technologies.
-I have a passion for building elegant and efficient solutions and am always up for new challenges and collaborations.</p>
+I have a passion for building elegant and efficient solutions and am always up for new challenges and collaborations.
+I am currnetly working as a part-time <b>middle frontend developer</b>, but I am always open for new opportunities.</p>

   <h2>🚀 Connect with Me</h2>
   <div id="badges">